• Skip to primary navigation

 Adding the dry ingredients and milk

 1. Next, sift the flour, baking powder, salt, and matcha powder into a large bowl.
-Fold these sifted dry ingredients into the creamed mixture, alternately with milk.
+Fold these sifted flour mixture (dry ingredients) into the creamed wet ingredients mixture, alternately with milk.
 You should do this in 3 batches.
 Start by folding in one-third of the dry ingredients.

 2. Next, add half of the milk.
 Mix well.